nikhilsisodia-itis/Git/README.md

 The 'git branch -d' command is used to delete a branch in the repository.

-## Set or change the default branch name:
+## Set or change the branch name:
     git branch -M <branch_name>

 The 'git branch -M' command is used to rename the current branch.
 <br>
-<branch_name> can be any name you want to set as the default branch.
+<branch_name> can be any name you want to set as the branch name.
 <br>
-'main' is the default branch name that is mostly used over the Internet.
+*Note:* 'main' is the default branch name that is mostly used over the Internet.

 ## Switch to a specific branch OR commit:
     git checkout <branch_name> OR <commit_id>